larsvilhuber/transparency-statistical-agencies/03-trust.md

 But: Availability of **reliable, trusted data archives**

-- Of released data – for audience 1 & 2 – ability to reproduce downstream uses
+- Of released data –  ability to reproduce downstream uses
-- Of source data – for audience 2 – ability to reproduce released data
+- Of source data –  ability to reproduce released data

 :::